Are you an artist working with a participating venue?

 + Any area that does not allow four feet of pedestrian passage behind your customers.

 + Private property (need permission from property owner).

 Make sure that when you are sitting at your table and you have a customer, you leave four feet of open space to allow pedestrians to move freely behind the customer.

 What about displays?

-The footprint of the artist’s entire display, including rack, table, and chair, cannot be greater than 12 square feet.
+The footprint of the artist’s entire display, including rack, table, and chair, cannot be greater than 12 square feet (except at the Waterfront Marketplace, where they can be no greater than 25 square feet).
 All displays need to be free-standing.
 You cannot use benches, monuments, public structures, or private property to display artwork.
 No vending from blankets or the ground.

 We have made the official rules by the City of Portland available here.

 Performance art is also protected by the First Amendment.

 Fire performers are further regulated by the following safety provisions:

 a.
 There will be a 25-foot buffer maintained between the performer and the audience and any combustible material.